 There are three monthly returns for a normal taxpayer under GST viz.
 GSTR 1 for output (to be filed by the tenth day of the succeeding month), GSTR 2 for input tax credit (by the 15th day of the succeeding month), and GSTR 3 a monthly tax return (by the 20th day of the succeeding month), and one annual return (by 31 December of the succeeding financial year).
 The government has also issued a requirement to file monthly GSTR 3B (to be filed by the 20th day of the succeeding month), and such monthly return need to be filed till December 2018.

-Further, filing of GSTR 2& 3 continues to be suspended.
-Recently, in GST council meeting new return design has been proposed.
+Further, filing of GSTR 2 and 3 continues to be suspended.
+Recently, in a GST Council meeting, a new return design has been proposed.
 The highlights of the new design structure has been mentioned in the ensuing paragraphs.

 Recently, in the 27th GST Council meeting, the GST Council has approved the revised design of GST returns.
-The GST Council has also decided to make GSTN a 100% Government owned company by buying out the shares.
-The major decisions taken by the council are mentioned below:-
+The GST Council has also decided to make GSTN a 100% government-owned company by buying out the shares.
+The major decisions taken by the GST Council are mentioned below:

 - On the matching principle of GST, the supplier will continue to be required to upload the invoices in the system.
-For all B2B supplies, HSN at four digit level will need to be used.
+For all business-to-business (B2B) supplies, the Harmonised System of Nomenclature (HSN) at the four-digit level will need to be used.
 The invoices can be uploaded any time.
-The system will automatically calculate tax liability, based on the details of invoices
+The system will automatically calculate tax liability based on the details of invoices.

-- The ITC will also be calculated automatically by the system based on invoices uploaded by suppliers and the buyer will not be required to upload any invoices for claiming credits
+- The input tax credit will also be calculated automatically by the system based on invoices uploaded by suppliers, and the buyer will not be required to upload any invoices for claiming credits.

-- To incentivise digital payment 2% concession in GST rate on B2C supplies is proposed, if payment made through cheque or digital mode, subject to a ceiling of INR 100 per transaction.
+- To incentivise digital payment, 2% concession in the GST rate on business-to-consumer (B2C) supplies is proposed if payment is made through cheque or digital mode, subject to a ceiling of INR 100 per transaction.

 Customs duty is levied by the Central Government on goods imported into, and exported from, India.
 The rate of customs duty applicable to a product imported or exported depends upon its classification under the Customs Tariff Act, 1975.
 With regard to exports from India, customs duty is levied only on a very limited list of goods.

-The Customs Tariff is aligned with the internationally recognised Harmonised System of Nomenclature (HSN) provided by the World Customs Organisation (WCO).
+The Customs Tariff is aligned with the internationally recognised HSN provided by the World Customs Organisation (WCO).